-After studying to be an English teacher and earning her master’s in Political Science, Ana Maria started part-time teaching 7th and 8th grade at Villa Maria Academy in 2004.
-By 2007 she was asked to head the English department temporarily.
-Over the next 2 years she moved on to become Vice Principal in 2008, then Principal in 2009.
-After being the principal for 10 years, she has now assumed the role of Executive Director of a group of 6 private Jesuit schools in 5 different regions.
+After studying to be an English teacher and earning her Master’s Degree in Political Science, Ana Maria began teaching 7th and 8th grades at Villa Maria Academy in 2004.
+By 2007, she was the temporary Head of the English Department.
+Over the next 2 years she moved on to become Vice Principal (2008), then Principal (2009).
+Ana Maria served as Principal for 10 years then assumed the role of Executive Director of a group of 6 private Jesuit schools in 5 different regions of Chile.

-Ana Maria joined ESU in 2007 while she started coaching the Villa Maria debate team.
-After being a volunteer for many years in different positions and committees, she is now our current Chair.
-She has a passion for debating, evident in her involvement as the lead organizer of our annual debate tournament, and a love for reading that she rarely gets to enjoy unless on vacation.
+Ana Maria joined ESU in 2007 while coaching the Villa Maria debate team.
+After volunteering for many years in different positions and committees, she is now our current Chair.
+She has a passion for debating, evident in her involvement as the lead organiser of our annual Debate Tournament, and a love for reading that she rarely gets to enjoy unless on vacation.

-What she hopes ESU can achieve in the next couple years is to have more volunteers come on board that are enthusiastic about education and bringing English-promoting activities to students.
-She aspires to reach more schools around Chile, especially those with limited access to English, so that every student can learn the language.
+What Ana Maria hopes the ESU can achieve in the coming years is to have more volunteers come on board that are enthusiastic about education and bringing English-promoting activities to students.
+She aspires to reach more schools around Chile, especially those with limited access to English, so that every student has an opportunity to enjoy the many benefits of learning the language.

 As a member of the hippy generation, inspired by Henry David Thoreau, Bob Dylan and «Easy Rider», Philip developed an early aversion to academia and dropped out of virtually everything!
-Nonetheless he had a surprising early career as a Sales Manager for Spain of an International Hotel Chain, an inspection engineer in the Oilfields of North Africa, and Commercial Manager for a Language Training Organization in Madrid.
+Nonetheless he had a surprising early career as a Sales Manager in Spain for an international hotel chain, an Inspection Engineer in the oilfields of North Africa, and Commercial Manager for a language training organization in Madrid.
 This was where he discovered his passion for teaching.

-On settling in Chile in 1981, he set up his own language training company, representing BBC English, and in 1996 migrated to Leadership Training, Organizational Effectiveness, and Coaching.
-As one of the founder members of ESU Chile he was responsible for its first website and Facebook pages.
+On settling in Chile in 1981, Philip set up his own language training company, representing BBC English.
+In 1996 he migrated to Leadership Training, Organizational Effectiveness, and Coaching.
+As one of the founding members of ESU Chile, he was responsible for its first website and Facebook pages.

-He was invited to become Vice-Chair of ESU in June 2021.
-In this role, his initial focus has been to ensure that all internal structures, systems, and processes are updated and fine-tuned to cope with the challenges and opportunities of this «Brave New World».
-Philip is keen to understand the new needs of our members and adapt our activities accordingly.
+Philip was invited to become Vice-Chair of ESU in June 2021.
+In this role, his initial focus is to ensure that all internal structures, systems, and processes are updated and fine-tuned to cope with the challenges and opportunities of this «Brave New World».
+Philip is keen to understand the ever-changing needs of our members and adapt our activities accordingly.
 He loves to share the thrill and excitement of young learners, students and their teachers and coaches as they participate in ESU competitions, workshops, fairs, and other events.

 Colin Rogers was born in Chile and educated at the Mackay School in Viña del Mar.
-He later went on to earn a degree in Business Administration and a master’s in History at the Universidad Adolfo Ibáñez.
-A jack of all trades, he has worked in a variety of different industries in the business world, including tobacco, confectionery, wine, and financial services before moving to academic management as the dean of undergraduate schools at the same university he had attended.
-Colin has also been an all-rounder sportsman, playing football, rugby, cricket, tennis, and even hockey for the Chilean national team in the 1970s.
+He later went on to earn a degree in Business Administration and a Master’s Degree in History at the Universidad Adolfo Ibáñez.
+A Jack-of-all-trades, he has worked in a variety of different industries in the business world, including tobacco, confectionery, wine, and financial services before moving to academic management as the Dean of Undergraduate Schools at his alma mater, Universidad Adolfo Ibáñez.
+Colin has also been an all-round sportsman playing football, rugby, cricket, tennis, and even hockey for the Chilean national team in the 1970s.

-He recently joined ESU as our treasurer in March of 2021 and has been quickly incorporated into our team.
-What drives his involvement in education is the wide array of possibilities that ESU can provide to young people, particularly to those that by the strength of their willpower and sheer doggedness -despite the odds against them- somehow manage to overcome the restrictions that leave many out of the game.
-He believes that through the command of the English language, they can make progress in their life, find a voice of their own and surpass even their wildest expectations.
+Colin recently joined ESU as our Treasurer in March of 2021 and has quickly integrated with our team.
+What drives his involvement in education is the wide array of possibilities that ESU can provide to young people, particularly to those that, by the strength of their willpower and sheer doggedness, and despite the odds against them, manage to overcome the restrictions that leave many out of the game.
+He believes that through the command of the English language, young people can make progress in their life, find a voice of their own, and surpass even their wildest expectations.

 Activities App Coordinator

-Lynnann Lovejoy was raised in Wisconsin, USA with her early years consisting of attending and later working at Girl Scout camps that instilled her love for singing around a campfire.
-She earned her bachelor’s degree from the University of Wisconsin with a major in Elementary Education and a minor in Children’s Theatre and went on to receive a master’s degree in Curriculum and Instruction from Portland State University, earning additional endorsements in Media Centre Education, Students with Special Needs, English as a Second Language, and School Administration.
+Lynnann Lovejoy was raised in Wisconsin USA.
+In her early years she attended, and later worked at, Girl Scout camps where, among other attributes, she developed her love for singing around a campfire.
+She earned her Bachelor of Arts Degree from the University of Wisconsin with a major in Elementary Education and a minor in Children’s Theatre and went on to receive a Master’s Degree in Curriculum and Instruction from Portland State University, earning additional endorsements in Media Centre Education, Students with Special Needs, English as a Second Language, and School Administration.

 Lynnann first came on board in 2018 as an ESU volunteer judge.
 Now, she has overseen the development of the new ESU Activity App to bring about an innovative way for our organisation, and other branches around the world, to provide information and resources to student participants.